VCVRack/Rack/README.md

 	make dep

-You may use `make dep RTAUDIO_ALL_APIS=1` to attempt to build with all audio driver APIs enabled for your operating system.
+You may use `make dep RTAUDIO_ALL_APIS=1` to attempt to build with all audio driver APIs enabled for your operating system, although this is unsupported.

 You should see a message that all dependencies built successfully.